home-assistant/architecture/adr/0005-docker-images.md

 ## Consequences

 We need to extend the azure builds to support the tagging system `dev`, `beta` and `stable`.
 We need also move forward with the wheels repository and the Home Assistant core pip installation for Docker environment.
+We are going to alias that image to the Hass.io Home Assistant version before the Home Assistant 1.0 release as it is actively maintained.